Dominika Lasota

 Dominika Lasota (born 26 November 2001) is a Polish climate justice activist.
 She is a founding member of the Polish Consultative Council.

 Childhood and education

 Lasota was born on 26 November 2001.
-She attended Stonyhurst College in England for two years around 2018–2019 and participated in youth camps in the United States.
+She attended Stonyhurst College in England for two years around 2018–2019, thanks to a scholarship from Towarzystwo Szkół Zjednoczonego Świata, and participated in youth camps in the United States.

 Climate activism

 School Strike for Climate

 Lasota is an activist in the School Strike for Climate (aka Fridays for Future) movement in Poland and active in campaigning on European climate law and for a just transition.

 Climate activism in Poland

 Protests

 On 15 June 2020, Lasota was one of the activists holding a happening in front of the Chancellery of the Prime Minister of Poland to pressure the Polish government on climate crisis issues in the 19 June 2020 European Council meeting.
 Lasota argued that since scientists' advice was listened to during the COVID-19 pandemic, the advice of scientists in the IPCC assessments and special reports should also be listened to.

 In an August 2020 protest in front of the Ministry for State Assets, led by minister Jacek Sasin, Lasota stated that politicians excluded ordinary people from decision-making in relation to the climate crisis, instead favouring the Polish coal lobby.

 During a protest in September 2020 in Bydgoszcz, she argued that the climate crisis affected poorer people more than richer people, sincer poorer people are less able to protect their houses from hurricanes and floods.
 She stated that effects of the climate crisis felt in Poland included the April 2020 forest fires in Biebrza National Park and farmers' losses due to drought.